How Physics Textbooks Embed Meaning in the Equals Sign: Categories

 Much of physics involves inferring causal relationships.
 Forces cause (operationally ``lead to'' or ``result in'') accelerations, and charged particles or currents cause electric or magnetic fields respectively.
-Examples of equations that indicate causal relationships include (forces cause accelerations) or (charges cause electric fields).
+Examples of equations that indicate causal relationships include (forces cause accelerations)

+In our discussions within the research team and with community members, the distinctions between \textit{causal} and \textit{definitional} equal signs were dependent on context, moreso than for any other two categories.
+Sometimes, multiple codes were assigned to an equal sign, depending on the other parts of the solution and context.

+To distinguish these two, we turn to mechanistic explanations~\citep{Russ2012}.
+For example, to describe the electric field, $E$, we build a mechanistic story to that equation such as: Electric fields are created by electric charges.
+The charges exert a force on one another by means of the disturbances that they generate in the space surrounding them.
+These disruptions are called electric fields.
+The electric field generated by a set of charges can be measured by putting a point charge $q$ at a given position.
+In math, we might express this story with a causal equal sign.

+In contrast, a definitional equal sign does not need for such a description each time the equation is used~\citep{Sayre2008Coords}.
 We note that the causal agents are customarily placed on the right side of the equation and the resulting quantity on the left.
-In this way, causal equations differ from definitional equations in that they read more naturally right-to-left.
-As with definitions and definitional equations, there are mathematical equations that describe cause--effect relationship.
-For example, interpreting accelerations as causing changes in velocity, the kinematic equation $v{_{f}} = v{_{0}}+at$ discussed above can be interpreted as using a causal equal sign to mediate the base+change symbolic form.
+In this way, causal equations differ from definitional equations in that they read more naturally right--to--left.
+For example, from the electric field theory point of view, we say that the electric field at the location of a test charge is defined as the force $F$ divided by the charge $q$, $E = F/q$.

+Crucially, the context of each equation within a larger problem or argument is important for determining whether to interpret the equal sign as definitional or causal.